 We managed to get in a couple of events before the great lockdown.
 At the end of February we had a pub walk in Temple, WC2, visiting 4 pubs.
 Starting at the Devereux, Devereux Court.
 The latter takes its name from Robert Devereux, Earl of Essex and a famous parliamentary general in the Civil War; his bust adorns the facade.
 A limited selection of beers and rather busy with an after-work crowd.
 Almost next door is the Edgar Wallace, Essex Street.
 This is a friendly and cosy free house and we relaxed in the upstairs room.
 Castle Rock Pale and Crouch Vale Brewer’s Gold were our choices among several on offer.
 The pub is decorated with an abundance of vintage adverts and the shelves are lined with the works of the eponymous author.
 Another short hop took us to the Cheshire Cheese (Not Ye Olde!).
 This is an undistinguished Shepherd Neame pub with only one cask beer available, Whitstable Pale Ale with the other pumpclip turned round.
 We then finished at the Temple Brew House back in Essex Street, a basement bar which offered a fair range of cask and keg beers brewed on the premises.
 We then made a return visit to Mangal1, just off Stoke Newington High Street, N16.
 Excellent Turkish food cooked over a large open flame grill.
 Pre-dinner drinks were at the Farr’s School of Dancing on Dalston Lane, on of the Antic chain.
 Five handpumps offered beers from Volden (Antic’s own brewery), as well as Five Points and Thornbridge Jaipur, a temptation we couldn’t resist.
 After the national lockdown, we managed to meet in our usual venues in August and September, but new COVID regulations ruled our an October meeting.
 When we had visited the Chesham Arms in August there was a distinct lack of real ale.
 That is until Joe, the friendly manager, took pity on us and cracked open a cask of Five Points Pale that was due to go on the following day.
 Naturally we took full advantage!

+If all goes to plan, we may be able to have a monthly meeting on the 4th July.
 We had a presentation at the end of February to the Black Horse, Otley (a Kirkstall Brewery pub) for our Winter Pub of the Season, that was attended by over two dozen people.
 After reopening we had seen permanent closures within the branch.
 The branch has been having their events online since as mentioned in the current and previous editions of their newsletter below, as it remains in lockdown mode.